stacklane/docs/🗄/Article/endpoints/forms.md

 Each step is a distinct form which contains all fields from any previous step.

 Form steps will always initialize their state from other steps already filled out.
-It's not required that all steps be followed &mdash; as with other forms, the only requirement is that all fields of the submitted form are valid.
+It's not required that all steps be followed -- as with other forms, the only requirement is that all fields of the submitted form are valid.

 The following example defines two steps, `Begin` and `End`: